 The project was Apple’s “most extensive historic restoration project to date, restoring and revitalizing the Beaux-Arts-style building once home to Washington D.C.’s Central Public Library.”

 To tackle such an extensive endeavor, Apple assembled a project team that included designers from Foster + Partners, Beyer Blinder Belle and Grunley Construction.

 Nicholas Patrick, Conservator and Quality Control Manager for D.C.-based Grunley Construction, says his company got brought onto the job in 2017 for a full modern update and restoration of the building, inside and out.

-Apple’s vision was for the building to be one of just handful of flagship stores across the world – meaning it provides conference and work spaces for the Apple board of directors.
+Apple’s vision was for the building to be one of just a handful of flagship stores across the world – meaning it would provide conference and work spaces for Apple's Board of Directors.
 As an adaptive reuse of an existing Beaux-Arts-style building, the design would take an understood departure from the tech giant’s typical aesthetic of glass boxes.

 The team at Grunley was tasked with reverting the building to its original layout, reinstating the historic integrity lost during multiple renovations.

 “The previous tenants modified the building to the point where it lost the historic integrity of the floor plan,” Patrick said.
 “The original two floors of the east wing were gutted and became a theater.
 We restored it back to two floors and back to the original floor plan.
 Apple ended up basically restoring as much as they could except for the Genius Bar, where the library stacks were originally.
 The majority of the building was transformed back to the original floorplan.”